-- When requested by the Volunteer. - When staff have identified an on-going security concern after conducting the Post Incident Assessment (PIA).
+• When requested by the Volunteer.

+When staff have identified an on-going security concern after conducting the PIA.
+In these circumstances, staff must discuss the on-going concerns with the DSS prior to the Safety Plan conversation with the Volunteer.